 The Financial Industry Regulatory Authority (FINRA) said Wednesday it penalized Morgan Stanley Smith Barney LLC about $13 million for failing to supervise its representatives’ short-term trades of unit investment trusts.

-Morgan Stanley will pay a fine of $3.25… Continue Reading
+Morgan Stanley will pay a fine of $3.25 million and about $9.78 million in restitution to more than 3,000 affected customers.… Continue Reading

 Wall Street’s independent regulator warned that people claiming to be involved in the hiring process for legitimate organizations are using Skype and similar apps to phish for personal information and money.… Continue Reading